AdaCore/gnatstudio/docs/users_guide/extending.rst

 *%builder*
   Replaced by the default builder configured in GPS.
-  This can be e.g. `gnatmake` if your project contains only Ada code, or `gprbuild` for non Ada or multi-language projects, or `gprmake` if you have set the multi language builder preference accordingly.
+  This can be e.g. `gnatmake` if your project contains only Ada code, or `gprbuild` for non Ada or multi-language projects.
   Note: this macro is only available in the commands defined in the Build Manager and the Build Launcher dialogs.